nknytk/home-recorder/README.md

   * Click "Download ZIP" button on the github page, and unzip the donloaded file.
   * `git clone https://github.com/nknytk/home-recorder.git`
 4. Run `./setup.sh` to install dependencies.
 5. Adjust direction of the cameras.
 Run `./camera_direction_config.sh`, and you will see a URL to view images from the cameras with your browser.
-This process is unneccesary if you have the Android client.
+This process is unneccesary if you have the Android client because you can watch camera with the client.
 6. Install the [client](https://github.com/nknytk/home-recorder-client) into your Android device.
 7. Write config files.
-  * Set eventcheck interval, pairing information with the client to "conf/common/home-recorder.json."
+  * Set eventcheck interval, pairing information with the client to "conf/home-recorder.json."
-  * Set your mail settings to "conf/common/mail.json."
+  * Set your mail settings to "conf/home-recorder.json."
 Web mails (i.e. gmail) are deprecated because they often block mails from unofficial clients.
 Use the account provided by your internet service porvider.
+  * Set plugin-specific config to "conf/eventchecker.json", "conf/notifier.json" or "conf/recorder.json."
+If you want to config camera eventchecker, edit "conf/eventchecker.json."
 8. Run test with `./start.sh test`.
 Fix configs until you see "All components are OK." at last.
 9. Start home-recorder with `./start.sh`.